NES: An Instruction-Free, Low-Latency Next Edit Suggestion Framework Powered by Learned Historical Editing Trajectories: Industrial Deployment

-In transitioning the \mymodel framework from a research prototype to a scalable, industrial-grade solution, we faced the challenge of balancing model performance, inference latency, and deployment cost.
-To meet the stringent responsiveness demands of real-time code editing, we chose the \texttt{Qwen3-4B} model as the core engine for \mymodel, post-train it with our SFT and DAPO datasets (see Section~\ref{sec:datacons}) for production deployment.
+In transitioning the \mymodel framework to a scalable, industrial-grade solution, we faced the challenge of balancing model performance, inference latency, and deployment cost.
+To meet the stringent responsiveness demands of real-time code editing, we chose the \texttt{Qwen3-4B} model as the core engine, post-train it with our SFT and DAPO datasets (see Section~\ref{sec:datacons}) for production deployment.
 This decision was based on several key considerations:

 \begin{itemize}[leftmargin=*] \item \emph{Trade-off between Model Size and Latency:} Larger scale models, like 8B-parameter ones, have high computational needs and slower inference, making them unsuitable for real-time code editing's low-latency requirements.
 The Qwen3-4B model, being smaller, offers faster inference, aligning better with our goal of achieving a "zero-latency" user experience in \mymodel.